sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 \newcommand{\set}{\textrm{set}}
 $$

+## Summary

+This is a brain-dump of how I think about lenses in isolation.
+I worked with the lens laws directly in the category of sets with functions.
+So the arguments are meaningful for all lens implementations.
+Mathematical parts may seem opaque if you are not used this kind of proof writing but this should not deceive you.
+The content is not deep and I am sure all of these are known to experts but I haven't seen it written down like this anywhere else.

 ## A Characterization of Lenses

 Let us recall the definition of a lens expressed in terms of its usual api, namely the functions